-CIRM brings together researchers whose interests are connected to Montreal.
-Its mission is to 1) stimulate emerging research on Montreal studies and to unite the research being conducted within various disciplines and universities; 2) develop partnerships, sets of themes, and fundamental and applied research projects on the economic, social, cultural and governmental spheres of Montreal.
+CIRM brings together researchers whose interests are connected to Montréal.
+Its mission is: 1) to stimulate emerging research in Montréal studies and to unite the research being conducted within various disciplines and universities; 2) to develop partnerships, sets of themes, and fundamental and applied research projects on the economic, social, cultural and governmental spheres of Montréal.

 CIRM Research-Action Axes

 - Digital culture, art, literature, and performance

 - Immigration, living conditions, and religion

 - The duration of the fellowship ranges from 8 months to 1 year - depending on the public health context and authorization by the Direction de santé publique, the fellowship recipient will have the option of having a workspace in the CIRM offices, located at 680 Sherbrooke Street West, 8th floor, in Montréal.

 - be either Canadian citizens, permanent residents, or have the appropriate visa;

 - be registered or committed to registering full-time in a Quebec university;